-Public Relations, Grassroots Organizing and Advocacy Internship:
+Public Relations, Grassroots Organizing and Advocacy Internship

 We are currently seeking 2 interns to help us connect with local communities and start a dialogue about recirculating farms.
 Interns will benefit from working with experienced staff, and will develop critical grassroots organizing and advocacy skills.
 Responsibilities may include: building strategic coalitions with fishermen, farmers, religious groups, elected officials, citizen activists, businesses and students, among others; coordinating campaign events to engage citizens and elected officials; recruiting new activists at community meetings, festivals, and other events; producing printed and online materials such as action alerts, newsletters, and activist guides; and more.

-Graphic Design/Web/HTML Internship:
+Graphic Design/Web/HTML Internship

 We are currently seeking 1 intern to assist with keeping up the look and functions for our new website.
 We have a basic WordPress site developed, but need to really make it pop.
 Additionally, we are creating new materials – fact sheets, reports, and other educational and outreach items for various events.
 Responsibilities include: unique design, creating user-friendly formats, regular site updates, design and layout for print materials and more – use your own style and creativity!
 Requirements include a strong interest in graphic design, art, HTML coding and website design, an interest in agriculture, food, and health issues; excellent organizational skills, and attention to detail; at least two years experience (personal or professional); currently pursuing or holding a graphic design, communications or related degree a plus.
-Of course we welcome any post grads or others interesting in supporting the Coalition.
+Of course we welcome any post grads or others interested in supporting Recirculating Farms.

 Responsibilities may include: legal and policy-oriented work, such as researching current case law, statutes, international law and more; writing memos, draft legislation, and government comment letters on rule-makings and bills; attend meetings and hearings; review regulatory comments, documents and rule-makings; and other tasks as appropriate relating to non-profit, government and environmental law.

-Grant Research/Writing and Fundraising:
+Grant Research/Writing and Fundraising

-We are currently seeking an experienced professional individual to assist in all aspects of fundraising, in particular grants research, writing, monitoring and reporting as well as fundraising events planning and coordination.
+We are currently seeking an experienced professional to assist in all aspects of fundraising, in particular grants research, writing, monitoring and reporting as well as fundraising events planning and coordination.